fredlcore/Robotan/Configuration.md

 <BR>
 Then click "Set URL" and Robotan will send out a notification each time an error occurs.

+<H3>Configuring stuck detection</H3>
+If you have installed a ADXL335 acceleration sensor, you can activate its use here which will provide a "stuck detection" for older robots who are not able to read the error status of the robot ("Steering only").
+If you get false positives when the robot is mowing, play around with the sensitivity value a bit.
+Higher values lead to a greater tolerance, lesser values to a lower tolerance.

 <H3>Configuring GPS functions</H3>
 In the configuration menu, you have the following GPS-based options:
 <UL>